After Death List

 IMMEDIATE STEPS

-- Will – Prepare a document naming Beneficiaries and Personal Representatives; probate assets are distributed through the superior court.
+- Will – Create a document that designates Beneficiaries and Personal Representatives; probate assets will be distributed via the superior court.